ipatate/gatsby-plugin-snipcart-advanced/readme.md

 Set the Snipcart public api key in options plugin or use "GATSBY_SNIPCART_API_KEY" variable in environment.
 If you want use different api key by environment, use it in environment variable.

+*The environment variable is prioritary on plugin option parameter.*

 The plugin use :

 ```js